cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 ## Introduction

+This section examines the complications that arise when accessing paywalled materials.
-[Managing](Managing) electronic resources in libraries involves a complex web of technologies and services, each presenting its own set of challenges.
+Managing electronic resources in libraries involves a complex web of technologies and services, each presenting its own set of challenges.
 One challenge is the intricacy of navigating paywalls to access a library's digital content.
-This section examines the complications that arise when accessing paywalled materials.
-We explore how technologies like OpenURL link resolvers streamline this process and enhance interoperability between multiple services.
+We explore how technologies like OpenURL link resolvers streamline this process and enhance interoperability across multiple services.
+We define interoperability as the ability of library systems and vendor platforms to communicate with each other through standards and protocols, like [OpenURL][openurl_wiki], in order to provide access a library's collections.

 ## Problem

-We take it for granted that we can seamlessly follow links to websites and webpages or do so with minimal fuss.
+We take interoperability on the web for granted.
+Being able to seamlessly follow links to websites and webpages and acquire access or do so with minimal fuss is one reason the web has been so successful.

-It gets more complicated when we want access to works that are behind paywalls, despite where such works have been found: search engines, bibliographic databases, OPACs (online public access catalogs), or discovery services.
+However, it gets complicated when we want access to works that are behind paywalls, despite where such works have been found: search engines, bibliographic databases, OPACs (online public access catalogs), or discovery services.
-In these cases, direct links to sources identified in these services do not provide full text access.
+In these cases, direct links to works identified in these services may not provide full text access without asking for payment from the user.

-The issue becomes complex when a library subscribes to a journal or magazine.
+For example, we might do a search on *Google Scholar*, find an article we think looks highly relevant to our information needs, click on the link, only to find that the publisher's site is asking us to pay $35 for access.

-Access is often provided through third-party services, not solely the publisher's default site.
+What complicates this is that access is often provided through third-party services, not solely the publisher's default site.
 Examples of these third-party services include bibliographic databases like EBSCOhost or ProQuest.
+Thus, if we had started our search not in *Google Scholar* but in an EBSCOhost database, and then came across the same article, we might find that our library subscribes to its journal, and that we do have access.

-Also, libraries provide multiple discovery points and ways to access the same works, such as through bibliographic databases with overlapping scopes.
+Furthermore, libraries provide multiple discovery points and ways to access the same works, such as through bibliographic databases with overlapping scopes.
+Thus, we might find that the same hypothetical article we described above could be found not only in an EBSCOhost database but also a ProQuest database.

+On top of that, bibliographic databases index hundreds or thousands of titles and works, and therefore can tell us that an item exists when we search for it.
-Bibliographic databases can tell us that an item exists when we search for it, but a library may not subscribe to the publication or the item might be in the stacks, stored off site or at another library altogether.
+But we might find that even though the database shows us that an article exists, we might find that our library does not subscribe to the publication, or the item might be in the stacks, stored off site, or at another library altogether.

-These issues, along with the challenges presented by paywalls, introduce additional layers of complexity.
+These issues introduce layers of complexity.
 This includes the need for proxy servers for user authentication, which complicate access further.

+### Example

 Consider the journal *Serials Librarian*.
 It is published by *Taylor &amp; Francis Online* / *Routledge*.